Our Services

 Helpful Resources

-There are several factors to consider, from sleepiness ratings and room conditions to symptom checklists and wearable device logs.
-See complete details below to learn how to log essential metrics, interpret your findings, and identify when professional evaluation is needed.
+Key factors to monitor include sleepiness ratings, room conditions, symptom checklists, and wearable device logs.
+Below, you'll learn how to log essential metrics, interpret your findings, and recognize when professional evaluation is needed.

 Understanding the pattern and triggers behind falling asleep during a movie is the first step toward identifying potential sleep disorders.
 Clinicians rely on accurate logs to: